 Many people today know and support the Overseas Missionary Fellowship (OMF), but few may know its past–a past dedicated specifically to China.
-A. Wetherell Johnson’s great autobiography, Created for Commitment, sparked my interest in the China Inland Mission (CIM)–of which she was a part, before the organization was forced to leave the nation amidst increasingly violent antipathy towards Christians and foreigners.
-But while the CIM worked in China, it led thousands to Christ under near-constant persecution resulting in internment, torture, and death for many of the missionaries as they faced the Boxer Rebellion, the Xinhai revolution, decades-long conflict between nationalists and communists, the communist revolution, and the Japanese occupation over the course of CIM’s presence in China for nearly 100 years.
+Previously the China Inland Mission (CIM), it led thousands to Christ under near-constant persecution resulting in internment, torture, and death for many of the missionaries as they faced the Boxer Rebellion, the Xinhai revolution, decades-long conflict between nationalists and communists, the communist revolution, and the Japanese occupation over the course of CIM’s presence in China for nearly 100 years.

 A Yorkshire man and son of a Methodist preacher, Hudson Taylor as a teenager fully rejected Christianity.
 But at seventeen, he decided to dedicate his life to Christ after reading an evangelistic pamphlet.
 Seemingly random as it was, at that moment China became the sole focus of what would turn out to be Taylor’s life-long mission work.

 Two years later in 1851, China found itself in the throes of the “Taiping Rebellion” between the reigning Qing dynasty and the proclaimed state of “Taiping Heavenly Kingdom,” led by a man who believed himself the second son of God and whose goal was to institute his own form of rule and religion.